spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/breadcrumb-step/README.md

 # breadcrumb-step (molecule)

-Simple list item that displays a hierarchical structure of breadcrumbs.
+A simple list of items that displays a hierarchical structure of breadcrumbs.

 ## Code sample